juandavidzuluaga/doc-otobo-admin/content/processes-automation/process-management.rst

       - *Move the process ticket into the "Management" queue*
       - *Change ticket responsible to "Manager"*

    The activity *Recording the demand* is a defined step of the process ticket, where there is the possibility for the sequence flow *Approval*.
 If this applies, the ticket will move to the next activity *Approval*, and the sequence flow actions *Move the process ticket into the "Management" queue* and *Change ticket responsible to "Manager"* are executed.
-In the activity *Approval*, the user task activity dialogs *Approval denied* and *Approved* are available.
+In the activity *Approval*, the activity dialogs *Approval denied* and *Approved* are available.

 - *Approval*